mobxjs/mobx/docs/collection-utilities.md

 # Collection utilities {🚀}

 They enable manipulating observable arrays, objects and Maps with the same generic API.
-These APIs are fully reactive, which means that even [without `Proxy` support](configuration.md#limitations-without-proxy-support) new property declarations can be detected by MobX if `set` is used to add them, and `values` or `keys` are used to iterate over them.
+These APIs are fully reactive and can track keys, values and entries without depending on the concrete collection type.

 Another benefit of `values`, `keys` and `entries` is that they return arrays rather than iterators, which makes it possible to, for example, immediately call `.map(fn)` on the results.